The emergency services levy is calculated using various factors including land use and capital value.

 An applicant who is dissatisfied with the decision may appeal to the South Australian Civil and Administrative Tribunal (SACAT), pursuant to Section 9 of the Emergency Services Funding Act 1998.

-Please note: If you lodge an objection, you are still required to pay your land tax or emergency services levy by the due date.
+If you lodge an objection, you are still required to pay your emergency services levy by the due date.
 If your objection results in an amendment to the land use, then a refund may be issued.

 What land is included in the Special Community Use (CU) category?